charan-kilana/observability-zero-to-hero/day-2/readme.md

 - **What is it?**: A cluster-wide aggregator of CPU and memory usage data, providing real-time metrics for Kubernetes resources.
 - **Use Case**: Used for auto-scaling (Horizontal Pod Autoscaler) and real-time resource monitoring.
 - **Installation**: Installed via Helm as a Deployment.
+- user level data (how many times a user performed a specific activity on your app) To get that the developer of the applciations should write metric server(api).
+Prometheus using service discovery mechanism it scrapes the /metrics endpoint of payments, catalouge, etc.

+### **Database exporter**

+### Competetors
+- nagios
+- influxDDb
+- Graphite
+Why commonly used??
+Prometheus?? because it is CNCF project, has strong community, lot of companies using prometheus as observability instead of cretaing a new metrics.

 ### 🧼 Step 5: Clean UP
 - **Uninstall helm chart**: